jtsagata/uCareSystem/README.md

 To restore the reboot functionality in case of an error remove the file `'/etc/polkit-1/localauthority/90-mandatory.d/99-ucaresystem-temporary.pkla'`.

-A systemd service is provided to delete this file on reboot.
+A systemd service is provided to delete this file on reboot, but systemd is not a hard dependency.

 ## Topgrade integration